 |National Legal Aid & Defender Association||Legal representation|

-If your landlord does move to evict you, Dvorkin says to seek legal counsel immediately.
-“You don’t have to have a lawyer in court for an eviction,” he says.
+Dvorkin suggested seeking legal counsel immediately if your landlord does move to evict you.
+“You don’t have to have a lawyer in court for an eviction,” he said.
 “But many cities offer free legal counsel and other landlord and tenant resources to help you understand rights and how to proceed.”

 The Bottom Line

-If you’re struggling to pay your rent due to the coronavirus pandemic or any financial hardship, it does not necessarily mean you’ll be evicted.
-Talk to your landlord, identify any local resources or assistance programs you may be eligible for, and seek legal representation.
-There are many options to help you keep your home and avoid further distress.
+It does not necessarily mean you’ll be evicted if you’re struggling to pay your rent due to the coronavirus pandemic or any other financial hardship.
+Talk to your landlord and identify any local resources or assistance programs you may be eligible for to ensure that you’re not evicted.
+There are many options available to help you keep your home and avoid further distress.